dan480/DevOps_courses/README.md

 # DevOps_courses
 ________________
-## Краткий отчет:
+## Report:

-1. Containers-VMs           - частично выполнил
+1. Containers-VMs           - In the work
-2. Jenkins-TeamCity         - не выполнил
+2. Jenkins-TeamCity         - I didn't do it
-3. Ansible                  - не выполнил
+3. Ansible                  - I didn't do it
-4. Linux                    - частично выполнил
+4. Linux                    - In the work
-5. AWS                      - не выполнил
+5. AWS                      - I didn't do it
-6. Cloudformation-Terraform - не выполнил
+6. Cloudformation-Terraform - I didn't do it
-7. Azure                    - начал выполнять
+7. Azure                    - In the work
-9. Extras                   - не выполнил
+9. Extras                   - I didn't do it